-To manage the higher volume of deals, your Redfin Agent will hand off aspects of your sale to other team members.
-While the team-based approach has become more common with traditional realtors as well, it’s going to be more pronounced with a discount broker.
+Redfin claims that its agents handle approximately 3x more sales than the average realtor.
+To manage the higher volume of deals, your Redfin agent will likely hand off aspects of your sale to other team members.

-Having more people involved in the process means a greater risk of disorganization, mistakes, and delays that could jeopardize your sale.
-It’s also possible dealing with a different person every other day will add undue stress to an already stressful process.
+Additionally, having more people involved in the process could mean a greater risk of disorganization, mistakes, and delays that could jeopardize your sale.

 Buying with Redfin

-You can also buy a home with a Redfin Agent.
-They provide the same general range of services as a traditional realtor, but, as with selling, expect less hands-on attention and support.
+You can also buy a home with Redfin agents.
+They provide the same general range of services as traditional realtors.
+But, as with selling, expect less hands-on attention and support.

-Buying with a Redfin Agent won't cost you anything — in real estate, the fee for the buyer's agent comes out of the seller's proceeds from the sale.
-However, there are a few savings opportunities to be aware of.
+Buying with a Redfin agent won't cost you anything — in real estate, the fee for the buyer's agent comes out of the seller's proceeds from the sale.
+However, be aware of a few savings opportunities:

 What is the Redfin Refund?

-Redfin doesn't specify an exact amount or percentage, but it says the average Refund for qualifying buyers is $1,500.
+Redfin doesn't specify an exact amount or percentage but says the average refund for qualifying buyers is $1,750.

-Commission rebates typically require lender approval, can only be used in certain ways (e.g., to buy points on your mortgage, cover closing costs, etc.), and are never guaranteed.
+⚠️ Buyer rebates are subject to lender approval: Commission rebates typically require lender approval, can only be used in certain ways (e.g., to buy points on your mortgage, cover closing costs), and are never guaranteed.
 In fact, some states don't allow them at all.